GastonMontes/SwiftJavascriptBridge/README.md

 #### `public func bridgeLoadScriptFromURL(urlString : String)`

-Load the 'urlString's' page that contains Javascript code.
-After the page load, Javascript functions can call Swift handlers and Swift function can call Javascript functions.
+Load the 'urlString's' page that contains JavaScript code.
+After the page load, JavaScript functions can call Swift handlers and Swift function can call JavaScript functions.

 * `Parameters´:
 	- urlString: The string of the URL to load.